humanoid-path-planner/hpp-fcl/README.md

 - an accelerated version of collision detection *à la Nesterov*, which leads to increased performances (up to a factor of 2).
 More details are available in this [paper](https://hal.archives-ouvertes.fr/hal-03662157/)
 - the computation of a lower bound of the distance between two objects when collision checking is performed, and no collision is found
 - the implementation of Python bindings for easy code prototyping
-- the support of height fields, capsule shapes, etc.
+- the support of new geometries such as height fields, capsules, ellipsoids, etc.
-- the fix of various bugs
+- enhance reliability with the fix of a myriad of bugs
+- efficient computation of **contact points** and **contact patches** between objects
+- full support of object serialization via Boost.Serialization

-This project is now used in many robotics frameworks such as [Pinocchio](https://github.com/stack-of-tasks/pinocchio), an open-source software that implements efficient and versatile rigid body dynamics algorithms and the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc), an open-source software for Motion and Manipulation Planning.
+This project is now used in many robotics frameworks such as [Pinocchio](https://github.com/stack-of-tasks/pinocchio), an open-source software that implements efficient and versatile rigid body dynamics algorithms, the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc), an open-source software for Motion and Manipulation Planning. **HPP-FCL** has also been recently used to develop [Simple](https://github.com/Simple-Robotics/Simple), a new (differentiable) and efficient simulator for robotics and beyond.

 ## A high-performance library